September 29, 2025 (5mo ago) — last updated February 1, 2026 (29d ago)

 • Quality Time: Intentionally carving out focused, uninterrupted time for each other.

-These pillars are things you do every day.
+These pillars are actions you do every day.
 Building on them lets you set clear expectations and respect individual needs, which is where boundaries come into play.
 For practical examples, see the healthy relationship boundaries guide linked below.

 Core Pillars at a Glance